Can I use magazine, gift wrap or book pages with Mod Podge?

 - Be sure the surface is clean and dry.
 Sand with sandpaper, if necessary, and remove dust with a tack cloth.

 - Be sure the paint is thoroughly dry first.
 Crackled surfaces should be cured for at least two days before applying Mod Podge®.

 How do I apply paper napkins to surfaces?

-- Using the Glue Brush, apply a coat of Mod Podge® Gloss, Matte or Sparkle Finish to the surface area where the Napkin will be applied.
+- Apply a coat of Mod Podge in your favorite formula to the surface area where the Napkin will be applied.
 Let dry slightly – until it’s slightly sticky – then place the Napkin on the surface and press it down gently with your fingertips.
 The Napkin should not become wet.
 (If it does, you applied too much Mod Podge; apply a lighter coat next time.)
 Let dry.